 Campers check in Sunday afternoon/evening and stay overnight in cabins through Friday afternoon.
 Beyond the day camp program, our resident campers enjoy evening campfires and dining hall meals, and they learn to live and make decisions with other children their own age.
 Small groups of campers bond with one counselor for the week in our traditional cabins.

-Resident campers must have completed second grade and are no older than age 13.
+Overnight camp is for campers that are currently enrolled in 2nd-7th grade (2023-24 school year).
 Talooli’s staff-to-camper ratio is in accordance with the American Camp Association standards, and there is an on-site registered nurse.
 Campers are grouped by grade-level usually no more than one grade apart.

 Weeks and Fees

-Complete the online Health Form by logging in to your acccont: HERE2021 Parent Handbook
+Complete the online Health Form by logging in to your acccont: HEREParent Handbook

 What to Bring